sylvain-01/Python_Apps/README.md

-# python folder for games & apps
+# Python folder for games & apps

-python code for some simple games & apps
+Python code for some simple games & apps